p-j-smith/lipyphilic/docs/reference/analyses.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This module provides methods for calculating the coarse-grained orientational order parameter acyl tails in a in a lipid bilayer.
-The coarse-grained order parameter, :math:`S_{CC}`, is a measure of the degree of ordering of an acyl tail, based on the assessing the extent to which the vector connecting two consecutive tail beads is aligned with the membrane normal.
+This module provides methods for calculating the coarse-grained orientational order parameter of acyl tails in a lipid bilayer.
+The coarse-grained order parameter, :math:`S_{CC}`, is a measure of the degree of ordering of an acyl tail, based on the extent to which the vector connecting two consecutive tail beads is aligned with the membrane normal.